FilOzone/filecoin-pay/README.md

 Deposits tokens into a specified account.
 This is the standard method for funding an account if not using permits.
 It intelligently handles fee-on-transfer tokens by calculating the actual amount received by the contract.

-**When to use:** Use this for direct transfers from a wallet or another contract that has already approved the Payments contract to spend tokens.
+**When to use:** Use this for direct transfers from a wallet or another contract that has already approved the FilecoinPayV1 contract to spend tokens.

 **Native Token (FIL):** To deposit the native network token, use `address(0)` for the `token` parameter and send the corresponding amount in the transaction's `value`.